 If the system works well, I wouldn’t have to write about it, would I?

 For the rest of us, having discomfort after eating certain foods is enough justification to consider additional digestive enzymes.
-As undigested foods, in particular sugars, move farther down the GI tract than they should be, the bacteria living in the gut will start to gobble them up.
+As undigested foods, sugars, in particular, move farther down the GI tract than they should be, the bacteria living in the gut will start to gobble them up.
 The fermentation process produces gas, resulting in bloating and pain.
 In 1990, a gent was upset with gas after eating legumes and invented Beano, which is alpha-galactosidase, a bean-based carb chomper.
 People with inflammatory bowel or other gastric disorders will be even more sensitive to the effects of malabsorption.

 Food Sources of Digestive Enzymes